Andreas Greiner: Work

 Greiner’s work is informed by the natural sciences, technology and the humanities.
 A central focus of his work is the human–nature relationship and the Anthropocene, as currently discussed in academia and in mainstream media.

+Together with the psychologist Gertrude Endejan-Gremse and local citizens, waldfuermorgen e.V. was founded in January 2020.
+It is a non-profit association that reacts to the massive tree die out in the Harz region, Germany.
+The project is creating a participatory forest, in which children and families plant trees on the upper outskirts of the city of Goslar, covering around three hectares of land.

+In his work Jungle Memory, started in 2017, Greiner seeks to archive endangered forests worldwide in a vast digital database by photographically documenting them, like on the Island of Vilm or the Hambach Forest in Germany, the primeval Bialowieza Forest in Poland, the Red Forest in Chernobyl or the burnt down parts of the Plumas National Forest in California.

 Living art and bioluminescence

 By incorporating living beings as subjects in his work, Greiner questions the idea of art as man-made.
 Microorganisms make the outcome of the artwork unpredictable and this loss of control opposes the traditionally executive role of the artist.

 A characteristic of Greiner’s work is the cultivation of bioluminescent algae and other bioluminescent creatures.
 When the water in which the organisms live is disturbed they produce bright blue specks.
 In a darkened exhibition space this effect has been produced mechanically by Greiner using musical instruments or gyroscopes to disturb the water's surface.
 Sound waves have also been used to initiate bioluminescence in works accompanied by abstract musical pieces. (see works The Molecular Ordering of Computational Plants, Multitudes, Dreamcatcher, 16 sqm).